What are cookies?

 Cookies are very small data files that are stored on your computer during and after visiting a website or sometimes by emails.
 They are generally used to enhance the customer experience on a website, for example; remembering your preferences on a particular site and recording what is in your shopping basket as you browse.
 For you, it means you can use the site more efficiently and save time by not having to re-enter your details each time you visit.
 For us, cookies help us to analyse how our customers interact with our website so we can make improvements.

 Certain cookies are necessary in order for you to use our websites, whereas other cookies while not essential do help to improve your experience while using our site.
-You can delete the cookies via your browser at any time if you wish to, please see below for more information on how to do this, but this will restrict the functions that you're able to carry out on our site.

 Third party cookies enable third party features or functionality to be provided on or through our website, such as analytics.
 These third-parties are responsible for the cookies they set on our website and we have no control over them.

 We use what are known as ‘browser’ cookies on our site.
 These are anonymous and are used by us to analyse the use of our site with Google Analytics, which will enable us to make improvements that will benefit your future customer experiences.